Grouflon/UE_HierarchicalStateMachine/README.md

     // is entered in the track if the transition does not define a specific destination state DEFAULT_STATE(State1)
     (
-      STATE_ENTER(this, &MyClass::State1_Enter);  // this is just delegates to you class methods STATE_TICK(this, &MyClass::State1_Tick);    // function prototype for TICK is void(float) the parameter is dt STATE_EXIT(this, &MyClass::State1_Exit);    // function prototype for ENTER/EXIT is void()
+      STATE_ENTER(this, &MyClass::State1_Enter);  // these are just delegates to you class methods STATE_TICK(this, &MyClass::State1_Tick);    // function prototype for TICK is void(float) the parameter is dt STATE_EXIT(this, &MyClass::State1_Exit);    // function prototype for ENTER/EXIT is void()
     );

     STATE(State2)
     (
-      STATE_TICK(this, &MyClass::State2_Tick); //You can only declare the function you need between ENTER TICK & EXIT
+      STATE_TICK(this, &MyClass::State2_Tick); //You can just declare the function you need between ENTER TICK & EXIT

       TRACK(SubTrack1) // Every State can have several tracks, Every Track can have several States (